microsoft/frontend-bootcamp/step2-05/README.md

 ## Create Store

 The `createStore()` takes in several arguments.
-The simplest for just takes in reducers.
+The simplest form just takes in reducers.
 Reducers are the means by which the state changes from one snapshot to another.

 ```ts
 const store = createStore(reducer);